vk3dan/checkWAR/README.md

 ```

 Further update will be made as needed within my capabilities.
+If you can implement anything needed or desired, feel free to submit a PR.